Travel with Kids: What to Pack

 Thank you to Cottonelle for sponsoring this post!

 Traveling with young children is challenging in many ways (though also rewarding!)
+(Be sure to check out these tips for taking a road trip with kids by yourself).
 For me, one of the hardest parts has always been deciding what to pack.

 Young children in particular require a lot of gear, but you don’t want to be lugging around more than you have to – especially since you will also probably be carrying your little ones at some point!
 There are, however, some things that are worth bringing because they will make your life so much easier, like these great new on-the-go products!